OUR EVIDENCE

 Nerve Failure and Execute

 Nerve Failure is action inhibition in the presence of adequate knowledge and intention.
 The person knows what to do and intends to do it.
 They do not start.
 The clinical mechanism is prefrontal initiation deficit, often potentiated by anticipated negative outcome or perfectionism.
-The CLEAR is Execute, which bypasses the initiation threshold.
+The CLEARS is Execute, which bypasses the initiation threshold.

 Behavioral activation: Martell CR, et al. Behavioral Activation for Depression.
 Guilford Press.
 2010.
 Evidence grade: Strong.
 Activation precedes and generates motivation.
 The clinical sequence is action first, not motivation first.